sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-BlockSize specifies the CIDR prefex length to use when allocating per-node IP blocks from the main IP pool CIDR.
+BlockSize specifies the CIDR prefix length to use when allocating per-node IP blocks from the main IP pool CIDR.
+WARNING: The value for this field cannot be changed once set.
+Default is 26.

 ## .spec.distribution.modules.networking.tigeraOperator.overrides